azsk/AzTS-docs/FAQs/README.md

 - ### Setup

  ### **1. Getting error : Class keyword is not allowed in ConstrainedLanguage mode**
 This error can be observed where PowerShell is running in ConstrainedLanguage mode.
-If local settings for LaguageMode cannot be modified for some reason, AzTa setup can be done using aletrnate options.
-One of the options be copying deployment files to Azure storage and running the whole deployment procedure within Cloud Shell.
+If local settings for LaguageMode cannot be modified for some reason, AzTS setup can be done using aletrnate options.
+One of the option is copying deployment files to Azure storage and running the whole deployment procedure within Cloud Shell.

 ### **2. How to add new subscriptions or management groups after deploying AzTS**
 You just need to provide reader access to scanner Managed Identity at subscription or Management Group level.
 From next schedule, AzTS will pick up new subscriptions for scanning.